gitlabhq/omnibus-gitlab/doc/gitlab-mattermost/README.md

 By default, `mattermost['email_enable_sign_up_with_email'] = true` which allows team creation and account signup using email and password.
 This should be `false` if you're using only an external authentication source such as GitLab.

 SMTP configuration depends on SMTP provider used.
+Note that the configuration keys used are not the same as the ones that the main GitLab application uses, for example the SMTP user in Mattermost is `email_smtp_username` and not `smtp_user_name`.

 If you are using SMTP without TLS minimal configuration in `/etc/gitlab/gitlab.rb` contains:

 ```ruby
 mattermost['email_enable_sign_in_with_email'] = false